Select your language

 • Premature mortality rates, which measure the frequency of deaths due to a specific condition occurring before 75 by 100.000 people under 75 in the population.
 This indicator is allowing to compare the frequency of different causes of death.

-• Potential Years of Life Lost (PYLL), which is taking into account the frequency and the age at death, is weighting each death in function of the age when the death occurred and is thus giving more weight for death occurring at younger ages.
-PYLL’s consequently allow to compare causes according to their burden in term of years of life lost [2].
+• Potential Years of Life Lost (PYLL), which is taking into account the frequency and the age at death, is weighting each death in function of the age when the death occurred and is thus gives more weight to death occurring at younger ages.
+PYLL’s consequently allow to compare causes according to their burden in terms of years of life lost [2].

-The importance of the causes of premature deaths can be expressed in rates which reflects only the frequency of the cause or in PYLL which reflects the burden of the cause in term of years of life lost.
+The importance of the causes of premature deaths can be expressed in rates which reflect only the frequency of the cause or in PYLL which reflects the burden of the cause in terms of years of life lost.
 The PYLL-based ranking ranks external causes higher than the rates-based one because external causes usually occur at a younger age than deaths due to chronic diseases.

 Both indicators are adjusted for age using the structure of the European standard population 2010 as reference in order to take into account the effect of variations in the age structures between populations.